 Finally, you get to open the door!
 With E-cat occupied elsewhere, take down the gates or open the door.
 Don’t make a big thing out of it.
 Let the cats happen upon each other.
 Stay on the sidelines; don’t interfere.
 E-cat may stalk and chase the newcomer; this is typical territorial behavior.
 The newcomer may do the same if E-cat enters the isolation room.
 Do not leave them unsupervised.

 If a cat fight erupts keep your hands out of it.
 Do not attempt to handle or pick up either cat.
 Clap hands and shout, bang a pot with a spoon, throw water, anything to startle them, but don’t ever reach into a tangled mass of fighting cats.
-It always sounds much worse than it is.
-Cats yowl and scream, but if their nails have been trimmed prior to the EVENT, damage should be minimal.
+It usually sounds much worse than it is.
+Cats may yowl and scream, but if their nails have been trimmed prior to the EVENT, damage should be minimal.
 Declawed cats have no alternative except to bite.
 When things have cooled down considerably, go over each of their bodies carefully checking for damage.
 Bites and punctures wounds can become infected and abscess.
-Call your vet if you suspect that an abscess is forming.
+Call your vet right away if either cat appears to have an injury.

-The complete process can take anywhere from several days (kitten to kitten/juvenile) to several months (adult stray to adult prima dona); a lot depends on how far you deviated from the IDEAL.
+The complete process can take anywhere from several days (kitten to kitten/juvenile) to several months (adult to adult); a lot depends on how far you deviated from the IDEAL.
 You must watch for signs of stress.
 Eating food quickly and then vomiting, excessive grooming, sleeping and/or drinking are signs that someone is not happy.
 Spraying, indiscriminate urination and defecation, mewling and hiding behaviors are also associated with anxiety and stress.

 Do not promote competition.
 Continue to feed in separate areas.
 Maintain the two litterboxes.
 Many E-cats have been known to block doorways and deny access to box or bowl.
 Don’t be in a hurry to consolidate.
 If a cat can’t get to his box, he will be left with no choice except to create a new toilet area!